 5. A BBQ

-Oh, we Brit’s love a BBQ in the summer.
-Although disposable BBQs are available, once you built or bought a full BBQ for your garden you’ll find yourself barbecuing more and it will become quick and natural to fire up at the first sign of sun.
+Oh, we Brits love a BBQ in the summer.
+Although disposable BBQs are available, once you build or buy a full BBQ for your garden you’ll find yourself barbecuing more and it will become quick and natural to fire up at the first sign of sun.
 You’ll find yourself becoming more adventurous with different recipes too.
 For me, nothing beats a charcoal BBQ but many people find Gas BBQs easier and more convenient.
-Choose what you will use and this will be a purchase you’ll never regret.
+Whichever fuel you favour, take a look at Bedfordshire Barbecue Centre to find a huge range of BBQs including all of the top brands.
+This will be a purchase you’ll never regret.

 I said five essential garden purchases but this is a good bonus one.
 An outdoor pizza oven!
 It’s definitely on my garden wishlist.